Rustlers-space/book/src/basics/Variables.md

 }
 ```

-In order to create a mutable variable we use a keyword mut inbetween the let and variable name
+In order to create a mutable variable, we use a keyword mut inbetween the let and variable name

 ```rust
 fn main(){